 - Oppede: The hill towns of Provence are as beautiful as a postcard, and the postage-stamp sized Oppede is one of my favorites.
 Perched high on a rocky outcrop and surrounded by lush vegetation, it has retained much of it’s traditional charm.

 - Mererbes: Named one of the most beautiful villages in Provence, Menerbes is my personal favorite of the hill towns.
 It feels as though you have stepped onto a movie set and the views are truly extraordinary.

-Images by Provence Film Photographer Molly Carr Fine Art Photography | Contax 645 | Fuji 400h
+Images by Provence Film Photographer Molly Carr Fine Art Photography | Contax 645 and Minolta CLE | Fuji 400h